The Future Of Twitter

 Sadly, there are no alternatives.
 Platforms like Mastodon get suggested but they’re not able to provide what Twitter offers.
 And users will be unwilling to migrate to another platform if it’s hard to recreate their social graph, if their safety is not guaranteed, or if it’s technically too challenging.

 Maybe Twitter will be okay.
+I doubt it.
 The problems that exist are vast, and sufficiently radical fixes might be too difficult.
 Reality has a way of slowing down ideologues.

 What seems clear is that Twitter will have to shed a lot of employees to fund this takeover.
 Where they will be lost is unclear.